wp-plugins/category-specific-rss-feed-menu/readme.txt

 This plugin allows you to show category specific RSS feed for all your categories.
 Alternatively, you can configure up to 8 different custom topic specific RSS feeds.

+= RSS Feed for Your Tags =

+You can also create a tag specific RSS feed menu using this plugin.
+Create an rss feed menu for all of your tags on the blog using a simple shortcode.

+There is an option to create a tag cloud with RSS feed of each tag also.

-For information and updates, please visit the [Category specific rss feed plugin](http://www.tipsandtricks-hq.com/wordpress-plugin-for-category-specific-rss-feed-subscription-menu-325)
+For information, updates and detailed documentation, please visit the [Category specific rss feed plugin](http://www.tipsandtricks-hq.com/wordpress-plugin-for-category-specific-rss-feed-subscription-menu-325) page.

 == Usage ==

 There are three ways you can use this plugin:

 1. Add the Category Specific RSS Widget to your sidebar from the Widget menu
 2. Add the shortcode [category_specific_rss_menu] to your posts or pages
 3. Call the function from template files: &lt;?php echo show_cat_specific_rss_menu(); ?&gt;
+4. Use the [tag_specific_rss_menu] shortcode to your posts, pages, sidebar widget to add a tag specific rss feed menu
+5. Use the [tag_specific_rss_cloud] shortcode to your posts, pages, sidebar widget to add a tag cloud with rss feed of each tag

 == Installation ==